Rachel Miller, PT, OCS, Certified Running Coach

 Kathy was raised here in Montgomery County along with eight siblings, and local competitive swimming was a big part of her childhood.
 As such, she is a very involved volunteer for that sport.
 She is a certified USA Swimming Official, serves on the executive board of the Montgomery County Swim League, and is the Parent Representative for the Montgomery Blair High School Swim and Dive Team.
 Kathy’s husband and four daughters keep her busy as well.

-Carrie received her Master in Physical Therapy degree from Emory University in 2001 with honors.
+Carrie received her Master in Physical Therapy degree from Emory University in 2001 with honors, and is a RRCA Certified Running Coach.
 Her background in manual therapy and postural restoration is expertly utilized to improve her patients’ alignment and movement patterns.
 Using muscle energy techniques enables Carrie to improve soft tissue and joint mobility in a painfree manner.
 Her passions include treating patients with shoulder, sacroiliac, and hypermobility dysfunctions, including Ehlers-Danlos Syndrome.
 As an Aquatic Therapist, Carrie works with people who have had limited success with traditional land therapy.
 She utilizes her extensive knowledge to improve strength, flexibility, balance, endurance, posture and reduce pain in our warm water environment.